gageracer/edithor/example/uiresult.md

 "I haven't been happy in years.
 Every smile you see is calculated.
 Every candid is staged.
 Every moment of 'authenticity' is designed to make you feel like you know me, so you'll buy the products I'm selling.
 But you don't know me.
 I don't even know me anymore.
 I've become a product, a brand, a hologram of a person.
 And I can't do it anymore.
 This is my last post.
 I'm done.
 I'm walking away.
 To everyone who followed me: I'm sorry I lied to you.
 To everyone who aspired to my life:

-**Segment 12:** (69 characters)
+**Segment 12:** (50 characters)

 please don't.
 It's not real.
-None of it is real."
+None of it is real.".

+**Segment 13:** (475 characters)

 The post exploded.

-**Segment 13:** (475 characters)

 Within an hour, a million likes.
 Two million.
 Comments flooded in faster than I could read them.
 Some supportive: "Thank you for being honest."
 "I needed to hear this."
 "You're so brave."
 But others were vicious: "Attention seeking."
 "She'll be back in a week."
 "Easy to complain when you're rich and famous."
 News outlets picked it up.
 "Influencer's Shocking Confession Goes Viral."
 "Social Media Star Quits Instagram."
 Lila's phone wouldn't stop buzzing.

+**Segment 14:** (456 characters)

 She turned it off.

-**Segment 14:** (437 characters)

 "I don't want to see any of it," she said.
 The next morning, her sponsors started calling.
 Dropping her, demanding refunds for upcoming campaigns, threatening legal action for breach of contract.
 Rebecca was furious.
 "Do you have any idea what you've done?
 You've destroyed your career.
 Your reputation.
 Everything we built."
 "Good," Lila said calmly.
 "It needed to be destroyed."
 She seemed lighter, happier than I'd seen her in months.

 **Segment 15:** (487 characters)

 Like she'd been holding her breath for years and finally exhaled.
 "I'm going away for a while," she told me.
 "Somewhere without internet.
-I need to remember who I was before all this."
+I need to remember who I was before all this.".
 She didn't tell me where she was going.
 Just packed a bag and left.
 "I'll text you when I get there," she promised.
 But she never did.
 Days passed.
 Then a week.
 Her phone went straight to voicemail.
 Her apartment was empty—I had the key, checked it multiple times.
 Her credit cards showed no activity.

 **Segment 16:** (353 characters)